-10 Worst States For Retirees to Be Healthy
+8 Worst States for Retirees to Be Healthy

 Worst States For Retirees to Be Healthy

 At the end of the day, the destination chosen for retirement life determines the cost of living, taxes, and health care options available.
-Most Americans these days plan their golden years well in advance, to identify areas and locations with better weather, lower cost of living, and suitable health care systems.
+Most Americans these days plan their golden years well in advance to identify areas and locations with better weather, a lower cost of living, and suitable health care systems.

-Photo by Marek Masik from Shutterstock
+Photo by Chones from shutterstock.com

 1. California